Your money-making expert. Financial journalist, TV and radio personality.

 Credit rebuilder cards can be a great idea if you’re looking to rebuild a bad credit score.
 If you’ve had debt that you’ve struggled to pay off in the past, or if you’ve struggled in other ways financially, you might have trouble getting accepted for a regular credit card.

 This is where a rebuilder credit card comes in.
+If you have a poor credit history and are struggling to get approved for traditional credit cards, credit cards for really bad credit might be a good option to consider for improving your credit score.
 Often easier to get accepted for than regular cards, they’re designed exactly for the situations described above.
 They might charge a higher rate of interest than regular cards, so make sure you check this before you sign up.

 The basic rule here is to only consider a credit card if you know you’ll be able to afford to pay it off.
 If you have no regular income or you know you won’t be able to make the minimum monthly repayments, making a purchase on credit could be a very bad idea.